 Jennifer Oh, M.Ed. | Director of Programs & Engagement

 Jennifer received a Master of Education in Counseling Psychology from Loyola University Chicago with interests in community psychology, ethnic minority/immigrant populations, and college student development.
-She is particularly curious about how socioeconomic and sociocultural factors at the individual level can impact the health and well-being of a community as a whole.

 When she’s not working, she enjoys spending time with her family, exploring the colorful neighborhoods of Chicago, running, traveling, and hiking in the great outdoors.
-So far, her favorite national parks are Bryce Canyon, Zion, and Banff.